 Conclusion

-There’s something genuinely satisfying about pulling off a chicken burger at home that tastes better than what most places charge $15–18 for.
-This recipe isn’t complicated, it doesn’t require special equipment, and it works on a Tuesday night just as well as it works on a Saturday afternoon.
+There is something genuinely satisfying about pulling off a chicken burger at home that tastes better than what most places charge $15–18 for.
+This recipe is not complicated, it does not require special equipment and it works on a Tuesday night just as well as it works on a Saturday afternoon.
 Once you nail the technique, the sautéed aromatics, the proper patty thickness, and the resting time, it becomes something you make from memory.
+Save this recipe, rate it after you try it, and if you put your own spin on it, a spicy chicken burger, a chicken cheese burger, a crispy chicken burger version in the air fryer, drop a comment and tell me how it went.
+I read every single one.

 Also try our other delicious recipes: